buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/debian-ubuntu/analytics-pump.md

 ### Prerequisites

-- You have installed MongoDB and Redis.
+- You have installed Redis and either MongoDB or SQL.
 - You have installed the Tyk Dashboard.

 #### Step 1: Set up our APT repositories